Boost Feature Adoption: Deeplink-Driven Discovery Campaigns with Amply

 First, decide what user action should trigger the campaign.
 You want to catch users at a moment of engagement, right after they've completed a meaningful action in your app.
 This is where Amply's event-based triggering comes in.

-// Track the core action that signals user engagement
+// Android (Kotlin).
+Track the core action that signals user engagement.

-// This fires when a user completes their primary workflow
+// This fires when the user completes their primary workflow.

 Step 2: Configure the Deeplink Action

 Instead of showing a generic banner or tooltip, your campaign's call-to-action uses a deeplink that navigates the user directly to the feature screen.
-In the Amply dashboard, set the campaign action URL to your custom scheme:
+In the Amply dashboard, set the campaign action URL to your custom scheme happens://feature-discovery:

 happens://feature-discoveryThis URL is handled by your app's deeplink handler.
 When the user taps the campaign CTA, they land directly on the Export feature screen with a contextual tooltip, no navigation required.